 HR apprenticeships are available at two levels:

-• Level 3 - HR Support Apprenticeship - equivalent to an A-level, and typically lasting 18 to 24 months, on this apprenticeship you'll use HR systems to keep records, help the business make HR changes and work in a range of areas including recruitment and retirement.
-A HR Support Apprenticeship is for you if you're entering the profession or are an existing member of staff looking to refresh your knowledge.
+• Level 3 HR support apprenticeship - equivalent to an A-level and typically lasting 18 to 24 months, on this apprenticeship, you'll use HR systems to keep records, help the business make HR changes and work in a range of areas including recruitment and retirement.
+An HR support apprenticeship is for you if you're entering the profession or are an existing member of staff looking to refresh your knowledge.

-• Level 5 - HR Consultant/Partner Apprenticeship - if you're a HR manager in a small organisation, or have leadership duties in a larger organisation, the HR Consultant/Partner Apprenticeship will boost your decision-making and influencing skills.
+• Level 5 HR consultant/partner apprenticeship - if you're an HR manager in a small organisation, or have leadership duties in a larger organisation, the HR consultant/partner apprenticeship will boost your decision-making and influencing skills.
 The course runs for two to three years (or 18 months, if you've already completed the Level 3 apprenticeship) and is the equivalent of a foundation degree.

 Whichever level you study at, HR apprenticeships focus on workplace-based learning.
 You'll also complete professional development training and spend a percentage of your time in the classroom.
-The apprenticeship culminates in an End-Point Assessment (EPA), where you'll have your skills, knowledge and behaviours evaluated against the relevant apprenticeship standard.
+The apprenticeship ends with an End-Point Assessment (EPA), where you'll have your skills, knowledge and behaviours evaluated against the relevant apprenticeship standard.

 Which companies offer HR apprenticeships?

-• Amazon - Offers both Level 3 and Level 5 apprenticeships lasting 18 months and two years respectively.
+• NHS - Offers both Level 3 and Level 5 apprenticeships lasting 18 months and two years respectively.

 What do HR apprenticeships involve?

-You will be responsible for providing support on all HR related topics.
-For example, on the Amazon apprenticeship you'll be involved in employee administration, such as attendance, to ensure it's managed accurately and timely.
-You'll also collect and input data in order to provide reports to senior leaders and support hiring initiative including onboarding new staff.
+You will have the responsibility of providing support on all HR-related topics.
+For example, in the Amazon apprenticeship, you'll be involved in employee administration, such as managing attendance accurately and in a timely manner.
+You'll also be tasked with collecting and inputting data to provide reports to senior leaders and supporting hiring initiatives, including onboarding new staff.

 Who are apprenticeships aimed at?

-Advanced (Level 3) apprenticeships are aimed at school leavers and you’ll need GCSE passes in English, maths and science to gain a place.
-You'll need to be 16 or over, living in England and not in full-time education to be eligible to apply.
+For Advanced (Level 3) apprenticeships, the target group is school leavers who must have GCSE passes in English, math, and science to qualify.
+Applicants need to be 16 or older, residents of England, and not in full-time education to be eligible.

-Higher and degree apprenticeships (Levels 4, 5 and 6) are generally geared towards those with A-levels or those who have already completed an advanced apprenticeship.
-Learn more about degree apprenticeships.
+Higher and degree apprenticeships (Levels 4, 5, and 6) are generally designed for individuals with A-levels or those who have already completed an advanced apprenticeship.

-Masters apprenticeships (Level 7) are aimed at those who already hold a Bachelors degree or have previously completed a degree apprenticeship.
+Masters apprenticeships (Level 7) are aimed at individuals who already possess a Bachelors degree or have previously completed an apprenticeship.

 How much will I be paid?

-As an apprentice you're entitled to the National Minimum Wage (NMW), which is currently £6.40 per hour (from April 2024).
-This rate applies to those under the age of 19, and those aged 19 and over in the first year of an apprenticeship.
+As an apprentice, you are entitled to the National Minimum Wage (NMW), which is currently £6.40 per hour (from April 2024).
+This rate applies to those under the age of 19 and those aged 19 and over in the first year of an apprenticeship.

-If you're over 19 and have completed your first year, you must be paid at least the minimum wage rate for your age.
-Use the GOV.UK wage calculator to check you're being paid correctly.
+If you are over 19 and have completed your first year, you must be paid at least the minimum wage rate for your age.
+You can use the GOV.UK wage calculator to check if you are being paid correctly.

-You'll be paid for your working hours and any training you complete as part of the apprenticeship.
-You'll also be entitled to at least 20 days' annual leave per year, plus bank holidays.
+You will be paid for your working hours and any training you complete as part of the apprenticeship.
+You are also entitled to at least 20 days' annual leave per year, plus bank holidays.

-Despite these stipulations, salaries are set by individual employers and in many cases you'll find you're paid significantly more than the NMW.
+Despite these stipulations, salaries are set by individual employers, and in many cases, you will find you are paid significantly more than the NMW.

-You won't incur any tuition costs on an apprenticeship - your employer covers these.
+You won't incur any tuition costs during an apprenticeship as your employer covers these.

 How do I get an HR apprenticeship?

 Treat your apprenticeship application in the same way you would a job application.
-When preparing your CV and cover letter, research the company you're applying to and read up on relevant legislation and current affairs in HR - see CIPD - News, views and policy for resources to help you keep up to date.
+When preparing your CV and cover letter, research the company you're applying to and read up on relevant legislation and current affairs in HR.
+You can find resources to help you keep up to date on CIPD's Views and Insights section.

 Tailor your application to include evidence of examples where you've demonstrated the required competencies.
-Being able to market your skills in this way will be advantageous if you're invited to interview, assessment centre or required to complete psychometric testing.
-In these settings, you're usually required to draw on your past experiences to give an indication of how you'll perform in the workplace.
+Being able to market your skills in this way will be advantageous if you're invited to an interview, an assessment centre, or required to complete psychometric testing.
+In these settings, you're usually required to draw on your past experiences to indicate how you'll perform in the workplace.

 Find out more